rails/rails/guides/source/action_mailer_basics.md

 ------------

 Action Mailer allows you to send emails from your application using mailer classes and views.

+#### Mailers are similar to controllers
+They inherit from `ActionMailer::Base` and live in `app/mailers`.
+Mailers also work very similarly to controllers.
+Some examples of similarities are enumerated below.
+Mailers have:

-Mailers work very similarly to controllers.
-They inherit from `ActionMailer::Base` and live in `app/mailers`, and they have associated views that appear in `app/views`.
+* actions, and also, associated views that appear in `app/views`.

+* instance variables that are accessible in views.

+* the ability to utilise layouts and partials.

+* the ability to access a params hash.

 Sending Emails
 --------------